kwancarl/zklean-mlir/README.md

 bash build_test.sh
 ```

-The first command will build MLIR, assuming the LLVM project source is placed in
+The first command will build MLIR, assuming the LLVM project source is placed
-`zklean-mlir/externals/`.
+in `zklean-mlir/externals/`.
 The second command will build `zklean-opt` and run
 tests.
-Please inspect and modify `build_deps.sh` and `build_test.sh`,
+These commands have succeeded on x86 machines running Debian and NixOS.
-respectively, as needed.
-These commands have succeeded on x86 machines running
+Please inspect `build_deps.sh`, `build_test.sh`, and `CMakeLists.txt` and
-Debian and NixOS.
+modify to point to your `llvm-project/` directory (or as needed).

 ## Warning
 Work in progress